iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Definition.md

 ---
-### **Directional Derivatives**
+### **Cousin Concept: Directional Derivatives**

-For more about directional derivatives, the cousin concepts of subgradient, see [[../Directional Derivatives]] for more information about G-derivatives for convex functions, see [[Subderivatives Definitions]] for more about the variational extensions for directional derivatives.
+For more about directional derivatives, the cousin concepts of subgradient, see [[../Convex Directional Subderivatives]] for more information about G-derivatives for convex functions, see [[Variational Subderivatives Definitions]] for more about the variational extensions for directional derivatives.